 Skip the Straws and Single-Use Flatware

 One of our favorite ways to travel eco-friendly on a Disney Vacation is to skip the silverware.
 Instead, bring reusable ones.
 We know skipping straws or the endless supply of plastic ware entirely can be tough, but with so many options these days, this is a great alternative to using plastic ones.
-We like these ones because they are super portable, convenient and inexpensive.
 And you can grab reusable bamboo utensils anywhere, but if you’re looking for a budget-friendly option, you can grab a 2 pack of reusable flatware and straws for under 12 bucks here.

 Take the Eco-Friendly Transportation at Walt Disney World